10 GW Lighthouse Initiative

 What is the purpose of the initiative?

-The Lighthouse Initiative aims to bring renewable hydrogen projects of 100 MW to 1 GW in capacity to Final Investment Decision by 2030.
+The Lighthouse Initiative aims to bring 10 GW of renewable hydrogen electrolysis capacity to Final Investment Decision by 2030, with individual projects typically ranging from 50 MW to 1 GW.

 It seeks to demonstrate the viability of well-designed large-scale clean hydrogen projects in EMDCs, reduce project costs through technology learning and point to innovative solutions for risk mitigation.